Skip to main content

 You should now have the following complete setup:

-5. Update your spec and config file
+Update the config file

 1. Remove any unused languages.
 If there are languages you don't need, remove their configuration.

-4. Configure the specific fields for each package manager:
+4. Configure details for each package manager:

 • Set the npmName option to the name of your npm package.